The latest news about ShelterBox's global work

 LAKE CHAD BASIN CRISIS

 Since 2009, Boko Haram has been waging an insurgency in Northern Nigeria.
-The violence has since spread to the neighboring regions of Niger, Chad and Cameroon, affecting around 30 million people.
-Recent drought has created food insecurity and added another layer of need onto the existing crisis.
+The violence has since spread to the neighboring regions of Niger, Chad and Cameroon.
+As of February 2018, 10.7 million people in the Lake Chad region are in need of relief assistance.
+2.2 million people are estimated to have been displaced and perpetual insecurity continues to drive displacement.

 Our partner IEDA Relief has been distributing tents, tarpaulins, hygiene kits and other life-saving aid to the most vulnerable in Cameroon.

-In November, we successfully completed our first distribution of 1,032 hygiene kits for young women and teenagers affected by the crisis.
+Last we successfully completed our first distribution of hygiene kits for young women and teenagers affected by the crisis.
 These kits include personal and laundry soap, a bucket and sanitary towels.

 We are also working with IEDA Relief in the extreme north of Cameroon, where families who have escaped Boko Haram need our support.
 We are planning to build 100 emergency shelters to house 487 Cameroonians, which include students and pregnant women, whose home communities will not allow them to return.

-In Chad we are partnering with the local aid agency ICAHD to support vulnerable families in Chad.
-So far, 456 semi-permanent shelters have been constructed and 500 kits of vital aid including blankets, buckets, solar lights, mosquito nets and ground sheets have been distributed to affected families.
-ShelterBox is now working on phase two of this project with the aim to support over 4,000 families.
+In Chad, we are partnering with the local aid agency ICAHD to support vulnerable families in Chad.
+So far, we’ve completed two phases of this project, constructing semi-permanent shelters and distributing vital aid to over 1,450 affected families.
+The aid includes blankets, buckets, solar lights, mosquito nets and ground sheets.

 Boko Haram attacks in the Kablewa camp led to massive population displacement in Niger.
 The camp was disbanded, affecting nearly 250,000 people – half of the families in Diffa.